Himan2104/Kraken-Developer-Console/README.md

  ---

 ## Installation
+### Using git url
+ - Get the git url of this repository
+ - Open package manager in unity
+ - Click on "+" icon on top left and select "Add package from git url"
+ - Paste and go
+### Using zip
- - Grab the package from the releases section of this repo.
+ - Download the zip file from the releases section.
- - Import it into your project as you would any normal unity package.
+ - Open package manager in unity
+ - Click on "+" icon on top left and select "Add package from disk"
+ - Navigate to your downloads folder and select the zip file

 ## Usage